What is PRONTO! and who is the service for?

 What is a Rapid HIV Test?

-At PRONTO! we use the Trinity Biotech Uni-Gold Rapid HIV test to screen for HIV antibodies.
-We use the Alere Determine rapid syphilis test to screen for syphilis antibodies.
-Rather than wait a week for your test results, you’re able to get a result for both tests within 15 minutes – that’s what makes it rapid!
+At PRONTO! we use the Alere Combo Ag/AB Rapid HIV test to screen for HIV antibodies and HIV Antigens.
+Rather than wait a week for your test results, you’re able to get a result for your test within 20 minutes – that’s what makes it rapid!

 How much does it cost?